Preserving Angles Improves Feature Distillation: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the Traditional Owners of the unceded land on which the research detailed in this paper was undertaken: the Wurundjeri Woi-wurrung and Bunurong peoples.
+We acknowledge the Traditional Custodians of the unceded land on which the research detailed in this paper was undertaken, the Wurundjeri Woi Wurrung and Bunurong peoples of the Kulin nation, and pay our respects to their Elders past and present.
 This research was undertaken using the LIEF HPC-GPGPU Facility hosted at the University of Melbourne.
 This Facility was established with the assistance of LIEF Grant LE170100200.
 This research was also undertaken with the assistance of resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government.
-Evelyn Mannix was supported by a Australian Government Research Training Program Scholarship to complete this work.
+Evelyn J. Mannix was supported by an Australian Government Research Training Program Scholarship to complete this work.